SBEVSL/sbevsl_migrated/ConMOL/readme.txt

 And also at the ACA Conference in Knoxville, TN, June 2008:

 A Rasmol to PyMOL Translator.
 Scott Mottarella, Brett Hanson, Charles Westin, Paul Craig, Herbert Bernstein, Biological Sciences, Rochester Inst. of Technology, 85 Lomb Memorial Dr., Rochester, NY 14623 USA.

 For many educators and scientists, PyMOL is the application of choice for preparing images and animations of their structures because of the beauty and quality of the images.
 However, many are most familiar with the scripting languages associated with RasMol, Chime and Jmol.
 The long-range goal of our Structural Biology Extensible Visualization Scripting Language project is to make the multiple molecular visualization tools available to the broadest possible audience, where each user can use many programs, with knowledge of the scripting language for only one of those programs.
 The first step has been a comparison of the command sets for RasMol and PyMOL, followed by creation of a plug-in for PyMOL that will accept RasMol script files, translate the commands into PyMOL script and execute the commands.
 The process involves searching for recognized, valid, RasMol script commands and performing its PyMOL equivalent, either as a single command or as a series of commands that produce the same result.
 Future plans include expansion to additional molecular visualization programs and the preparation of a web site to provide script translation among the various programs.
 The project is funded in part by NIGMS grant #1R15GM078077.

 =========================================================================

 ChangeLog:

+Revision 101  - (view) (download) (as text) (annotate) - [select for diffs] Modified Mon Jul 12 20:12:30 2010 UTC (45 minutes, 15 seconds ago) by vinnyrose
+File length: 114558 byte(s)
+Diff to previous 100

+Version 2.0rc3.
+Fixed a few typos.
+Correct handling of floats.
+More token usage.
+Several same fixes.
+Select still needs work on more complicated expressions.

+Revision 100 - (view) (download) (as text) (annotate) - [select for diffs] Modified Sat Jul 10 03:22:23 2010 UTC (2 days, 17 hours ago) by yaya-hjb
+File length: 116236 byte(s)
+Diff to previous 99

+Update version to 2.0rc2
+Update readme.txt
+Add local copy of gpl.txt
+-- HJB

 Revision 99  - (view) (download) (as text) (annotate) - [select for diffs] Modified Fri Jul 9 23:52:12 2010 UTC (3 hours, 20 minutes ago) by vinnyrose
 File length: 116183 byte(s)
 Diff to previous 97

 Moved selection dictionary/tuples into the init.
 Many bug fixes.
 More token usage.
 Selection algebra still needs work.
 Version 2.0rc1.5.

 Revision 97 - (view) (download) (as text) (annotate) - [select for diffs] Modified Tue Jul 6 19:10:22 2010 UTC (3 days, 8 hours ago) by vinnyrose